elithaxxor/WSB-Trading-project/client/README.md

 - **Documentation:**
   - Integrate summarized guide and provide external links for each indicator.

+## Microservice Integration: Meme-Coin Analyzer (2025-04-29)

+- The project will integrate the meme-coin-resilience-analyzer as a separate microservice.
+- The analyzer service will communicate with the main backend via REST API endpoints.
+- This approach was chosen for its modularity, scalability, and future-proofing.
+- See the Changelog for decision rationale and progress updates.

 ## Recent Updates (2025-04-29)

 - Repository migrated to new GitHub location.